simbroadcasts/lfs-api/README.md

 Make [Live for Speed](https://lfs.net) JSON API queries in your NodeJS projects.

+**Note:** This module should only be used in your NodeJS back-end.
+The LFS API uses client secrets which should not be used in front-end/browser codebases.

 ## Install

 Add this module to your project with `npm install lfs-api` or `yarn add lfs-api`